-3.5 Hydrology
+3.5 Hydrology and Hydrogeology

-Drinagh forms part of the Lower Shannon Catchment (Catchment ID : 25A) as defined by the EPA under the Water Framework Directive (WFD) and is primarily situated within the Brosna_SC_070 sub-catchment, with a small portion of the south-western lobe located within the Brosna_SC_070 sub-catchment.
-The bog is located approximately 7km south of the village of Ferbane, County Offaly.
-The bog contains several drainage pathways and discharge locations, with the majority of the bog discharging to the silver (Kilcormac) River to the east of the bog, which flows into the River Brosna to the north of the bog.
+Drinagh Phase 2 forms part of the lower Shannon Catchment (Catchment ID: 25A) as defined by the EPA under the Water Framework Directive (WFD) and is situated primarily within the within the BROSNA\SC\080 sub catchment, with a small proportion of the Phase 2 areas falling within the and BROSNA\SC\070 sub-catchment.
+The bog is located approximately 4km east of Banagher Town, in County Offaly.
+The bog contains several drainage pathways and discharge locations, with the majority of the bog discharging to watercourses that lead to the River Brosna and eventually the River Shannon to the north-west of the bog.